 Worship is the center of our life together.
 It's the reason Jesus has called us out of darkness and into his glorious light--to glorify God and enjoy him forever!
 We have two worship services, Sunday mornings at 11:00 am and Sunday evenings at 6:00 pm.
 We celebrate the Lord's Supper in the morning service on the 1st Sunday of every month, and in the evening on the 3rd Sunday.
 Worship Times and Location

 CTK offers bible teaching tailored for each stage of life.
+Preschool meets in the nursery room in the church building.
 K-5 meets in the church office (117 4th Avenue; teachers will direct your child to the specific room for their age), Middle School and Senior High are on the top floor of the church building, and Adults are on the main floor.
 Contact: Tommy Keene

 Home Fellowship Groups